 A common occurrence with homeowner associations, the holding assessments artificially low due to owners political pressures on boards is the bane of many associations and the number one reason why reserves are under‐funded and special assessments occur.
 Tahoe Donner’s board has a specific policy and funding plan in place to address future funding demands of our aging association.

-Tahoe Donner Association (the Association) prepares its annual revenue and expense budget in accordance with applicable laws, its own governing documents and budgetary policies and procedures.
-The Association’s approved budget also reflects the fiduciary responsibility of the Board and management, in protecting all owners investment in the Association, both for the 2016 budget year and into the future.
+Tahoe Donner Association prepares its annual revenue and expense budget in accordance with applicable laws, its own governing documents and budgetary policies and procedures.
+The association’s approved budget also reflects the fiduciary responsibility of the board and management, in protecting all owners investment in the association, both for the 2016 budget year and into the future.
 The process begins with general direction from the board of directors regarding influential factors, such as the level of service to be provided, new community projects, economic conditions and changes to business operations.
 Capital and equipment expenditure budgets are formulated to determine the funding needs for the Replacement Reserve Fund, the New Machinery and Equipment Fund and the Development Fund.
 The operating budget is traditionally developed with attention to historical trends in revenue generation, consideration of economic factors that may influence revenue or expenses, achievable cost reductions across all departments, service levels to be achieved and staffing levels required.
-The Finance Committee participates in reviewing the budget prior to submittal to the board of directors and offers input for the board’s consideration.
-The general manager and director of finance and accounting then present the staff-recommended budget for Board review.
+The finance committee participates in reviewing the budget prior to submittal to the board of directors and offers input for the board’s consideration.
+The general manager and director of finance and accounting then present the staff-recommended budget for board review.
 The board subsequently directs staff to incorporate revisions it feels are appropriate.
-Please refer to tahoedonner.com/financials for the 2016 budget report and other financial information about your association.
+Please see our financials section for the 2017 budget report and other financial information about your association.

 Source: Information in this article was sourced from davis-stirling.com.